 When connections are created, the Auto column displays which connection is automatically connected when the device restarts.
 Only one session can be set to autoconnect.

-NOTE: From ThinOS version 9.1.6108, you can connect to VPN with Cisco AnyConnect, Pulse Secure, or Global Protect.
+() NOTE: From ThinOS version 9.1.6108, you can connect to VPN with Cisco AnyConnect, Pulse Secure, or Global Protect.

-- 3. Select a session and click Connect. - 4.
-Click OK to save your changes.
+3. Select a session, and click Action.

 Configure VNC services